 Board of Directors

-The current board was elected by the General Assembly that took place on 31 May 2017 in Düsseldorf.
+The current board was re-elected by the General Assembly that took place on 22 June 2019 in Pantin.

 O Espaço do Tempo Montemor-o-Novo (PT)

 Pia Krämer was born in Nabburg, Germany and finished her studies in Dance and Psychology with a Master Degree at the University of Regensburg.
 As a student, she found her first Dance and Performance Space, Loft, an old soap factory in the city of Regensburg, where she worked as a dance teacher and choreographer and organiser of international workshops.
 In 1990 she went to New York to study again Contemporary Dance, Dance Movement Therapy and Contact Improvisation.
 Back to Germany she worked as Dance Movement Therapist at Loew, a private Institute for mentally and physically disabled people.
 In 2000 she moved to Portugal where she was teaching Master Classes in Dance Movement Therapy at several Universities.
 At the same time she started the community and educational work at O Espaço do Tempo, Montemor-o-Novo, a 16th century monastery, transformed in a residence and production space.
 Since 2012 she is assisting Rui Horta, the artistic director.
 She is responsible for the international residences, the coordination of the Portuguese Platform of the Performing Arts and the collaboration with international partners and networks.
 She is the Portuguese partner for Aerowaves.

 Pia Krämer will leave her position at O Espaço do Tempo by end of August 2019 and will join the team of Tanssin Talo Helsinki for one year as Senior Advisor.
 She also works in an artist development project for the visibility of the Portuguese Dance abroad.